-3. SYSTEM IDENTIFICATION
+III.
+SYSTEM IDENTIFICATION

-In the approaches used by H. Mahdianfar et. al [2012,b], Landet et. al [2012], Aamo [2006], the model equations for the connection scenario simplify to a set of linear equations with the exception of the choke valve.
+In the approaches used by [1], [5]-[7], the model equations for the connection scenario simplify to a set of linear equations with the exception of the choke valve.
 The linear well model assumption, which we will adopt here, comes from the fact that the well flow is laminar during connections since the main pump is stopped.
-Assuming that the choke pressure controller is perfect, with the exception of a time lag, the lab setup is modeled for the purpose of control design in three parts as shown in Figure 5.
-While the parameters of the disturbance and lag models are assumed known (the models are stated in Sections 3.2 and 3.3), a black box approach is used for identifying the linear well model.
+Assuming that the choke pressure controller is perfect, with the exception of a time lag, the lab setup is modeled for the purpose of control design in three parts as shown in Figure 6.
+While the parameters of the disturbance and lag models are assumed known (the models are stated in Sections III-B and III-C), a black box approach is used for identifying the linear well model.